 Welcome to Seattle Seth Smith!
 Mariners Win 4-1 on Opening Day

-Apr 6, 2015; Seattle, WA, USA; Seattle Mariners left fielder Seth Smith (7) hits an RBI-triple against the Los Angeles Angels during the third inning at Safeco Field.
+Apr 6, 2015; Seattle, WA, USA; Seattle Mariners catcher Mike Zunino (3) greets pitcher Fernando Rodney (56) following the final out of a 4-1victory against the Los Angeles Angels at Safeco Field.
 Mandatory Credit: Joe Nicholson-USA TODAY Sports

 The Seattle Mariners started the 2015 season on the right foot, winning 4-1 against the Los Angeles Angels on Monday afternoon at Safeco Field.
 Felix Hernandez (1-0, 1.29 ERA) was dominant as he notched his first victory of the campaign.
 Jered Weaver (0-1, 6.00 ERA) was not sharp this afternoon, and suffered his first loss of the young season.
 Fernando Rodney flung his first arrow of the season on Monday after shutting the door on the Halos in the 9th inning.